 The approach to coaching and coach education and development varies around the world.
-Some INF Member countries have highly structured education and accreditation systems validated by external bodies whilst others have a more informal approach.
+Some World Netball Member countries have highly structured education and accreditation systems validated by external bodies whilst others have a more informal approach.

 I want to be a Netball coach, what do I do?